-During her externship at Manhattan Psychiatric Center, Dr. Pekala worked with clients with serious mental illness, including psychosis, trauma, depression, and personality disorders.
+During her externship at Manhattan Psychiatric Center, Dr. Pekala worked with clients with serious mental illness, including psychosis, trauma, and personality disorders.
 She also co-led several groups helping individuals voice their needs, increase emotional expression and connection with others, and foster feelings of self-worth.
-While working with individuals experiencing extreme states, Dr. Pekala learned how authentic emotional connection, attunement to needs, and establishing long-term trust can promote lasting change, including successful discharge from high levels of care.
+While working with individuals experiencing extreme states, Dr. Pekala saw firsthand how authentic emotional connection, attunement to needs, and establishing long-term trust can promote lasting change, including successful discharge from high levels of care.

-Her compassion and advocacy for those with serious mental illness was showcased at the annual National Association for Rights Protection and Advocacy conference, where she and other like-minded doctoral students presented a workshop entitled, “Graduate students' experiences of advocating for humane treatment in a biomedical education system.”
+Her compassion and advocacy for those with serious mental illness was showcased at the annual National Association for Rights Protection and Advocacy conference, where she and other like-minded doctoral students presented a workshop entitled, “Graduate students' experiences of advocating for humane involvement in a biomedical education system.”
 She is a past president of Psychology Students for Social Responsibility.

-Dr. Pekala has worked extensively with anxiety, depression, trauma, psychosis, pain conditions, as well as with family adjustments, such as divorce and parental absence or loss.
+Dr. Pekala has worked extensively with anxiety, trauma, psychosis, pain conditions, as well as with family adjustments, such as divorce and parental absence or loss.
 She has guided individuals from high levels of care to outpatient settings, celebrating their successes and progress.
 Her concentration in serious mental illness and family therapy focus at Long Island University further informed her clinical work.

 She completed her postdoctoral fellowship at Cambridge Eating Disorder Center (CEDC), where she offered group and individual therapy.
-She worked collaboratively with clients to craft positive and goal-oriented treatment plans and helped them learn how to communicate effectively with their families and support systems.
-In addition to providing techniques to combat eating disordered behaviors, she helped her clients unearth the dynamics of their family relationships and to better understand one of the most important relationships in their lives — the relationship with food and their bodies.
+She worked collaboratively with clients to craft positive and goal-oriented plans and helped them learn how to communicate effectively with their families and support systems.
+In addition to providing techniques to combat eating disordered behaviors, she helped her clients unearth the dynamics of their family relationships and to better understand one of the most important relationships in their lives — the relationship with food and themselves.

 Through family therapy, Dr. Pekala helped to improve communication between family members, increase emotional expression, and facilitate discussion of difficult topics.
 She continued her interdisciplinary work as she consulted with schools, psychiatry, primary care, and other specialists.
-Dr. Pekala also addressed co-occurring diagnoses such as anxiety, depression, and post-traumatic stress disorder (PTSD).
+Dr. Pekala also addressed co-occurring diagnoses such as anxiety, and post-traumatic stress disorder (PTSD).
 As she observed how eating disorders impact physical health, her appreciation of health psychology grew, and she became aware of the unique challenges faced by those with eating disorders when contemplating pregnancy, such as fertility and body image.